-Time is almost up, and third-party cookies will no longer be around for us to rely on when it comes to PPC advertising.
+Time is almost up, and third-party cookies will no longer be around for us to rely on for effective PPC advertising.

-To put this into a larger perspective, the last web browser remaining to block third-party cookies to protect users’ privacy is Google Chrome, which is two-thirds of the global search market.
-According to Google’s plans and to promote a more stable ecosystem to support businesses across the web, they plan to phase out third-party cookies in 2023.
+To put this into a larger perspective, the last web browser to block third-party cookies to protect users’ privacy is Google Chrome, which is two-thirds of the global search market.
+However, Google plans to phase out third-party cookies in 2023 to promote a more stable ecosystem to support businesses across the web.

-Once third-party cookies become extinct, most advertising agencies will have to innovate with new tracking methods to support strategies for optimizing digital marketing efforts.
-Staying ahead of the game is where partnering with a digital marketing agency spearheading the challenge will be your best bet at keeping your clients afloat in the upcoming years of online marketing.
+Once third-party cookies become extinct, most PPC advertising agencies will innovate with new tracking methods and create new strategies to optimize their digital marketing efforts.
+Partnering with a digital marketing agency spearheading the challenge will be your best bet at keeping your clients afloat in the upcoming years of online marketing.

 What’s An Online Cookie?